xlc-dev/nova/www/src/docs/reference.md

 ```

 LoadDotenv loads variables from a .env file, expands them, and sets them
 as environment variables.
-If no path is provided, &quot;.env&quot; is used.
+If no path is provided, ".env" is used.
-If the specified file doesn&apos;t exist, it is silently ignored.
+If the specified file doesn't exist, it is silently ignored.

-<a id="migratedown"></a>
 ### `MigrateDown`

 ```go